 Parenting is one of the hardest jobs in the world.
-Raising children requires a lot of patience, perseverance and love.
+Raising children requires a lot of patience, perseverance, and love.
 But it is a job meant for two people, that is what makes it thrilling and exciting.

 But what happens when the love fades between couples?

-This New Year divorced couples can improve their co-parenting skills.
-The following co-parenting tips by 30 relationships experts can help them achieve that:
+This New Year, divorced couples can improve their co-parenting skills.
+The following practical co-parenting tips and successful co-parenting strategies by 30 relationships experts can help them achieve that:

 1) Put the child’s needs above your own ego Tweet this

-Work at evaluating your parenting decisions by asking “What is most beneficial to my child in this situation?”
+Work at evaluating your co-parenting solutions by asking, “What is most beneficial to my child in this situation?”
 Don’t let your relationship problems determine the decisions that are made for your children.

 4) 3 Important rules for divorced parents Tweet this

 Custody issues aside, children of divorced parents are often susceptible to myriad adjustment challenges with various short-term and long-term ramifications.

-Because of our own personal feelings and residual animosities (if any), we as co-parents can sometimes be heedless to our children’s individual feelings and their rights to assert them, inadvertently injecting our own negative views of the other parent.
+Because of our own personal feelings, residual animosities (if any), and at times co-parenting with an uncooperative ex we as co-parents can sometimes be heedless to our children’s individual feelings and their rights to assert them, inadvertently injecting our own negative views of the other parent.